CODT 1.0 Atlantic

 • Extensible

-Atlantic CODT is an open platform, fully disclosing Metadata Sets, Excel formulas, Visual Basic for Applications (VBA), and Power Query M-language code.
+Atlantic CODT is an open platform that fully discloses Metadata Sets, Excel formulas, Visual Basic for Applications (VBA), and Power Query M-language code.

-Data Architects and Developers and easily extend the application supporting additional configuration options and OWL constructs.
+Data Architects and Developers can easily extend the application by supporting additional configuration options and OWL constructs.

 Game-changing Microsoft Excel tables and Power Query